manuelmeister/astro-icon/src/README.md

 ## Local Icons

-By default, `astro-icon` supports custom local `svg` icons.
+By default, `astro-iconify` supports custom local `svg` icons.
 They are optimized with [`svgo`](https://github.com/svg/svgo) automatically with no extra build step.
 See ["A Pretty Good SVG Icon System"](https://css-tricks.com/pretty-good-svg-icon-system/#just-include-the-icons-inline) from CSS Tricks.

 ### Usage